Chevrolet Blazer Insurance Rates

 Rates are averaged for all Chevrolet Blazer models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers with a DUI or reckless driving violation could be forced to pay on average $1,710 more every year to insure a Chevrolet Blazer
+- Higher risk drivers that tend to have accidents or serious violations could be forced to pay on average $1,710 more per year than a safer driver

-- You may be able to save up to $180 per year just by quoting online in advance
+- It is possible to save around $180 per year just by shopping early and online

-- Increasing comprehensive and collision deductibles could save as much as $650 each year
+- Increasing deductibles could save up to $650 each year

 Shopping for rates will help you save on any model year, whether it’s 2019 or 2020 Chevy Blazer insurance costs.
 Use our free rate comparison tool below to see how much insurance rates calculate into the Chevy Blazer cost to own.